GeForce 8 series

 The GeForce 8 series is the eighth generation of Nvidia's GeForce line of graphics processing units.
 The third major GPU architecture developed by Nvidia, Tesla represents the company's first unified shader architecture.

 Overview

 All GeForce 8 Series products are based on Tesla.

-As with many GPUs, the larger numbers these cards carry does not guarantee superior performance over previous generation cards with a lower number.
+As with many GPUs, it is important to note that the larger numbers these cards carry does not guarantee superior performance over previous generation cards with a lower number.
 For example, the GeForce 8300 and 8400 entry-level cards cannot be compared to the previous GeForce 7200 and 7300 cards due to their inferior performance.
-The same goes for the high-end GeForce 8800 GTX card, which cannot be compared to the previous GeForce 7800 GTX card due to differences in performance.
+The same can be said for the high-end GeForce 8800 GTX card, which cannot be compared to the previous GeForce 7800 GTX card due to differences in performance.